Clean Growth Strategy: Flogas boss points way forward for energy industry

 What is Flogas?

-Founded more than 30 years ago, Flogas provides alternative energy solutions to both domestic and commercial customers in the UK.
+Founded more than 30 years ago, Flogas provides alternative energy solutions to both domestic and commercial customers in the UK, with its products ranging from LPG and Liquefied Natural Gas (LNG) to mains gas and electricity.

-Its main products include LPG, solar energy systems and wind turbines, while it also provides support for off-the-grid households who want to install bespoke renewable energy solutions.

 “We see ourselves as having a genuinely viable route to the clean energy future everyone is talking about over time,” says David.